micharbet/CLE/doc/README.md

 can manage the world :-) Everywhere you go you can now use the same basic and still customizable environment!

  Incorporating the `lssh` and `lsu*` wrappers together with the `cle` management function into one single resource file was just a natural evolution that gave the word 'Live' its true meaning -- the `clerc` now contains a mechanism for multiplying its own DNA [1].

 CLE versions have no numbers but rather names.
 As of 2016 following releases were issued:
-- Spring, Easter, MayDay - all very old
+- Spring, Easter, MayDay - 2016, very old
 - HAlpha - 2017, code cleanup and high optimization
 - RedH - 2017, adding new features
 - Nova - 2018, big improvements, new features again, like rich history